Achieving Linear Speedup for Composite Federated Learning: Introduction

 \subsection{Notation and Assumptions}

-We consider column vectors by default.
+All vectors are column vectors unless otherwise stated.
 Let $x_{i,t}^\ell \in\R^p$ denote the iterate of client $i$ at the $\ell$-th local update within the $t$-th communication round.
 We use $\normi{\cdot}$ to denote the Frobenius norm for matrices and the $\ell_2$ norm for vectors.
 The notation $\inproi{a, b}$ stands for the inner product of two vectors $a, b\in\R^{p}$.
 For a possibly nonsmooth function $\psi$, $\partial\psi(x)$ denotes the subdifferential set.

 We next introduce the standing assumptions.
 Assumption~\ref{as:abc} requires each client $i$ to have access to an unbiased stochastic gradient of $f_i$ with bounded variance.

 \begin{assumption} Each client $i$ has access to an unbiased stochastic gradient $g_i(x;\xi_i)$ of $\nabla f_i(x)$, i.e., $\condEi{g_i(x;\xi_{i})}{x} = \nabla f_i(x)$, and there exists $\sigma\geq 0$ such that for any $i\in[n]:=\crki{1,2,\ldots, n}$,